Get your own free workspace

 • Worth noting that the local area liquor stores are vastly less expensive than the bar, so if you really really need the space in the car/plane, you can buy after you get checked in.
 There's one near the Sheraton, and one near the Hyatt.

-• Grocery delivery is available from two local companies: http://www.atlantahomedelivery.com/ and http://www.atlgrocerydelivery.com/.
-Both do Saturday delivery and same day delivery (for an additional fee), and will deliver to con hotels, but a little planning ahead in advance is necessary to use them.
+• Grocery delivery is available from local companies: http://www.atlantahomedelivery.com/ or big company https://www.instacart.com/locations/atlanta.
+They do Saturday delivery and same day delivery (for an additional fee), and will deliver to con hotels, but a little planning ahead in advance is necessary to use them.

 The Oddities

 • Folding Chair If you have back problems, leg or foot problems or energy problems, some of the long lines may be hard on you, and sitting on the floor or the concrete may mean trouble standing up.
-A good, inexpensive chair that holds up to 300 lbs and can fold into a neat shoulder carry case is available at Wal-Mart.
+If you don't want to go to disability services for a label, then a good, inexpensive chair that holds up to 300 lbs and can fold into a neat shoulder carry case is available at Wal-Mart.

 • Tote bag or Book bag on Wheels depending on how much stuff you plan to buy/ have autographed.
 Make sure bags close securely and have no holes.